Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Udo is a type of Japanese mountain vegetable that is in season during May.

-It has a crunchy texture and a slightly sweet, nutty flavor.
+It has a crunchy texture and a slightly sweet, nutty flavour.

 Final Words